giuffridajoe/scripts/README.md

 # A collection of shell scripts

 *__sox-script.sh__* -
-This script uses the sox command line utility to concatenate multiple audio files into one file.
+Uses the sox command line utility to concatenate multiple audio files into one file.
 It reads two columns from a file, concatenates them together and gives it a name equal to whatever is in the third column.
 Then it saves it somewhere.

 ```
    #! /bin/bash